austral/specification/src/ref/macros.md

 #### Parameters and Values

 `name`
-: The macro name, a non-keyword &symbol;.
+: The macro name, a non-keyword SYMBOL.

 `form`
-: An arbitrary &form;.
+: An arbitrary FORM.

 `documentation`
 : An optional documentation string.

 #### Description

-The `define-symbol-macro` &specialform; associates a &symbol; `name` with a &form; `form`.
+The `define-symbol-macro` &specialform; associates a SYMBOL `name` with a FORM `form`.
 After macroexpansion, all instances of `symbol` are replaced with `form`.

 #### Examples